gpmgo/docs/en-US/Quickstart.md

 	Beego version: 0.9.0

-Simple and cool, doesn't it?
+Simple and cool, isn't it?